 Health and safety:

 Full health and safety briefings will be given by your skipper and Tasman Bay Guardians coordinators.
 If you have any medical conditions or dietary requirements, please make these known upon registration.

+Supervision of tamariki:

+To ensure a fun and safe day out we require the following ratio of confident pakeke snorkelers supervising tamariki at all times.
+1 adult: 2 child for up to 12 year olds 1 adult: 3 child for confident 12 yrs to 16yrs All ratios should be according to confidence/ competence of youth and adult e.g. can be 1:1

 Covid 19:

-We have policies for dealing with C19, however we may have to modify the trip or postpone depending on the Alert Level Situation.
+In line with Ministry of Health guidance all participants over the age of 12 years and 3 months must show their vaccine pass to our operators (Department of Conservation, Tasman Bay Guardians, Sea Shuttle).
+Please bring them with you on the day so they can be verified.
+We have policies for dealing with Covid 19, however we may have to modify the trip or postpone depending on the traffic light system.
+We will update you as soon as possible if we need to modify the trip.
+If you are showing symptoms of Covid 19 (new or worsening cough, a high temperature (above 38°C), shortness of breath, sore throat, sneezing and runny nose, temporary loss of smell) please let us know and please stay home.
+We will supply you hand sanitizer and we will disinfect surfaces and equipment between users.

 Registration:

 Please fill in the Rego form below.
 You can email as a Word Doc, or fill in by hand, take a photo and email or text it to Kiara Duke at kduke@doc.govt.nz kduke@doc.govt.nz 027 258 0695.
-Call if you need further info.
+Call if you have any questions.

-Please respond by January 16th, 2022th as we are limited to 35 spaces, first come first served.
-We are looking for a good number of active adult snorkellers to come and help keep the tamariki safe.
+Please respond by January 16th, 2022th as we are limited to 50 seats on the waka, first come first served.
+We are looking for a good number of active adult snorkelers to come and help keep the tamariki safe.